 Weighing the Risks

-This toxic environment along with several other factors has contributed to more and more Americans wondering if college is worth it.
+This toxic environment along with several other factors has contributed to more and more Americans wondering if college is worth it with even the Wall Street Journal taking note that confidence in higher education has dropped to a mere 36% of Americans.
 In 2016, 70% of American high school grads were enrolling in college, but by 2020 that percentage had dropped to 63%—a decrease of four million students—and the next year it dropped again to 62%.
 The risk of young adults becoming indoctrinated into a radical liberal activist agenda is very real and should be a concern for Christian parents and students who at least claim to hold a biblical worldview.
 Statistically, that number is in decline with less than one-in-five practicing Christians holding a basic biblical worldview and less than one-in-one-hundred college-age Christians.
 It's very challenging for young adults who haven't really figured their own faith out to be immersed in an overwhelming environment of secular humanism where both faculty and peers denigrate the Bible, conservative values, and traditional morality while pushing them toward far-left ideologies—even if those ideologies are bereft of empirical scientific or historical arguments.
 This secular assault on young people's largely undeveloped foundations leads to over 70% abandoning their faith in their first year of college—some of which return in their 30's after marriage and kids, but 60% of which leave permanently.

 But this isn't a binary option—you don't have to choose between faith or education obviously as for centuries men sought both and believed them both to be necessary and complementary.
 Albert Einstein once said, "Science without religion is lame, religion without science is blind."
 But not all education is equal.
 In a time when American society is in crisis, education has been almost entirely divorced from biblical or even objective truth, and educators have taken a decidedly antagonistic position toward God, Christianity, and traditional morality, one does not simply walk into college without counting the cost and girding up one's loins for the ideological onslaught.
 The vast majority of young people (or even adults) simply are not prepared to withstand such a torrential current, let alone swim against it.
 So, one must choose wisely where or when they enter university.
 Either at a location which demonstrably aligns with the student's values and goals, or at a later time after the student has built a strong enough foundation to weather the storm.

 But it's also important to ask the simple question of whether or not college will actually benefit you.
-There are a lot of worthless degrees offered and a lot of students are majoring in them as Bill Maher notes.
+More and more major industries and corporations are asking the same question, with nearly half starting to eliminate degree requirements for job positions.
+Furthermore, there are a lot of worthless degrees offered and a lot of students are majoring in them as Bill Maher notes.
 So, with college costing an average of $30,500 per year, you may want to consider some facts and stats before taking the plunge:

 Half of US human resource leaders don't think college prepares students for a career